PowerShell Aliases

 cat Get-Content Display the contents of a file

-PowerShell does not support Linux-style parameters like -l
+PowerShell does not support Linux-style parameters like -l or -1 for this alias.

 Creating Your Own Aliases